 Establishing credibility and articulating your market niche is key when launching a brand.
 How can you make a great first impression?

 3!
 2!
 1!
-We have Brand launch!
-You only get one chance to make a first impression, the old adage says.
+We have a Brand launch!
+You only get one chance to make a first impression, the adage says.

-Well, that’s not strictly true, but it can get very expensive if you don’t put some solid planning into it.
-Before you go ahead and host a high-impact launch that has a very short term effect, consider getting someone else to brainstorm the big picture with.
+Well, that’s not strictly true, but it can get costly if you don’t put some solid planning into it.
+Before you go ahead and host a high-impact launch that has a concise term effect, consider getting someone else to brainstorm the big picture with.
 If you plan it right, you can create a strong impression and mobilise your target market in the short and long term.

 How do I succesfully launch a brand?

-Carrying out a successful brand launch isn’t just about having a big marketing budget or working with top influencers, it’s also about knowing your audience and what they value, especially when you are the challenger brand.
+Carrying out a successful brand launch isn’t just about having a big marketing budget or working with top influencers; it’s also about knowing your audience and their value, especially when you are the challenger brand.

 Your brand launch needs to happen in two very separate phases: first an internal phase and then an external phase.
 Only after your team is on board and every customer touchpoint is in alignment and ready to deliver on your newly aligned brand promise are you ready to take your brand out int he big wide world and start delivering that promise to your future target market.